Fighting for Florida: Accomplishments

 From passing landmark legislation to assisting veterans with benefit questions, Senator Marco Rubio and his team are ready to assist our veterans and their families.

-In 2017, Rubio’s Department of Veterans Affairs (VA) Accountability and Whistleblower Protection Act became law.
-Rubio’s law gave the VA secretary the power to fire and dismiss bad employees and to protect whistleblowers who come forward.
+In 2017, Rubio’s Department of Veterans Affairs (VA) Accountability and Whistleblower Protection Act became law, giving the VA secretary the power to fire and dismiss bad employees and to protect those whistleblowers who come forward.

 “Credit is due to Senator Marco Rubio for championing this bill,” Concerned Veterans for America said.
 The Veterans of Foreign Wars (VFW) “saluted” Rubio and praised the bill for sending an “unmistakable signal to all employees that maintaining the status quo no longer works for those who have borne the battle.”

 Throughout his time in the Senate, Rubio has fought to ensure our veterans are welcomed in the workforce when they return home.
 In 2014, he made it easier for veterans to become certified mariners and be hired in the maritime industry.
-And in 2020, Rubio’s Supporting Veterans in STEM Careers Act became law.
-It assists veterans re-entering the workforce by directing the National Science Foundation to encourage veterans to pursue careers in Science, Technology, Engineering, and Math (STEM).
+And in 2020, Rubio’s Supporting Veterans in STEM Careers Act became law, assisting veterans re-entering the workforce by directing the National Science Foundation to encourage veterans to pursue careers in Science, Technology, Engineering, and Math (STEM).

 Rubio has also shown his commitment to honoring those veterans whom the United States should not forget.
-In 2020, Rubio led legislation to rename the VA Clinic at the city of St. Augustine in St. Johns County Florida after Private First Class Leo C. Chase, Jr., the first man from St. Johns County to be killed in the Vietnam War.
+In 2020, Rubio led legislation to rename the St. Augustine VA Clinic after Private First Class Leo C. Chase, Jr., the first man from St. Johns County to be killed in the Vietnam War.

 Rubio’s award-winning constituent services team has also helped countless veterans as they navigate the process of securing benefits to which they are rightly entitled.
 For example, in 2019 a homeless veteran in Orlando was denied assistance due to a bureaucratic error.
 The veteran contacted Rubio’s office, which was able to help confirm his homeless status to the Veterans Administration, which made the housing program available.
 He was able to move into an apartment on Veterans Day weekend.